 - Avoid shortening URLs when linking externally.

 - Make unsubscribing simple.

 Yes, sending a successful email campaign requires plenty of effort.
-Yet, when you consider that email marketing is rapidly becoming the number one way to drive revenue and own your audience, it makes everything worth it.
+Yet, when you consider that email marketing is rapidly becoming the number one way to drive revenue, it makes everything worth it.